mauriciopoppe/math-codegen/README.md

 ### Lifecycle

-- `parse`: a mathematical expression is parsed with [`mr-parse`](https://github.com/maurizzzio/mr-parser), in the ideal scenario it would use [math.js expression parser](http://mathjs.org/docs/expressions/index.html), however it's not modularized yet and including all math.js is just an overkill, probably `mr-parse` will be replaced with math.js expression parser when it reaches npm in a module :)
+- `parse`: a mathematical expression is parsed with [`mr-parse`](https://github.com/maurizzzio/mr-parser), in the ideal scenario it would use [math.js expression parser](http://mathjs.org/docs/expressions/index.html) however it's not modularized yet and including all math.js is just an overkill, probably `mr-parse` will be replaced with math.js expression parser when it reaches npm as a module :)
 - `compile`: the parsed string is compiled against a namespace producing executable JavaScript code
 - `eval`: the executable JavaScript code is evaluated against a context

 #### Parse

-For example let's consider the following expression with the variable `x` which is user defined:
+For example let's consider the following expression with the variable `x` which is defined by the user:

 ```javascript
 '1 + 2 * x'